Understanding Policy Gradient - a fundamental idea in RL

 One equation to rule them all

-The below equation is at the heart of policy gradient methods.
+The equation below is at the heart of policy gradient methods.

-\(J\) is the expected return of using policy \(\pi\) parametrized by weights \(\theta\).
+\(J\) is the expected return of using policy \(\pi), parametrized by weights \(\theta).

-To make this more concrete, \(\pi\) can be a neural network that takes in observations (the state of the environment) and outputs a distribution over possible actions.
+To make this concrete, \(\pi) can be a neural network that takes in observations (the state of the environment) and outputs a distribution over possible actions.
+We sample from that distribution, and that's how we decide which action to take.

-Now, what we want to do down the road is maximize the expected returns.
-We do so by modifying our policy's parameters \(\theta\).
+What we ultimately want is to maximize the expected return — and we do that by modifying our policy's parameters (\theta).

 So far, so good.

-It is an expectation over trajectories sampled from policy \(\theta\) with rewards assigned to each trajectory by the reward function \(R\).
+The right-hand side of the equation is the recipe for calculating \(J\), the expected return.
+It's an expectation over trajectories sampled from policy \(\pi\), with a reward assigned to each trajectory by the reward function \(R\).

 What a mouthful!